 4. Stand In The Ancient Theatre

 Oh, those Romans knew how to live.
-The Ancient Theatre, which held up to 8000 spectators, was one of the first Roman stone theatres.
+The ancient Roman Theatre, which held up to 8000 spectators, was one of the first Roman stone theatres.
 Two columns still stand soaring skyward.
 Imagine when there were 100 such columns just how grand this theatre would have been.
 Be sure to visit the ancient theatre or attend a play or summertime concert.

 Art Lovers: Van Gogh arrived in Auvers-sur-Oise, close to Paris, where he produced 80 paintings in 70 days before taking his own life.
 Read more about Auvers-sur-Oise, a great day trip from Paris.